Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations: Methods

-where $z_s$ is the redshift of the source.
+In general, a given map pixel will contain sources spanning a range of redshifts.
+However, since we focus on cross-correlations with lower-redshift galaxy samples, the precise source redshift distribution is of limited importance as long as the sources are at larger redshift than the galaxies in the cross-correlation samples.

 Here, $n_e$ is the proper electron number density in cm$^{-3}$, $B_\parallel$ is the proper magnetic field component along the LoS in $\mu$G, and $dl/dz$ is the proper distance per unit redshift in Mpc units.
 The $(1+z)^{-2}$ factor arises because of the $\lambda^2$ dependence of Faraday rotation, and accounts for the wavelength stretching between the plasma frame and the frame of an observer on Earth.

 It will be convenient to work primarily in comoving coordinates.
 Let us express the proper electron abundance as $n_e= \avg{n_e(z=0)}(1+z)^3[1+\delta_e]$, where $\delta_e$ describes the fractional electron abundance fluctuations, and $\avg{n_e(z=0)}$ is the mean electron number density at $z=0$.
 After moving to an integral over comoving length scales, the redshift scaling factors in the RM integral cancel, and we have: